 If your appeal is denied, you may appeal the decision in person at the next appeals meeting by calling 636-922-8235.

-The dean of students (or designee) may initiate involuntary medical withdrawal from the college, of any student, for behavior that poses a significant risk of substantial harm to the health or safety of such student or others.
-The dean of students will meet with the student, who will be given the opportunity to present information regarding the incident(s).
-If appropriate, the withdrawal determination will be made by the dean of students and the vice-president for academic and student affairs (or designee) taking into consideration the nature and severity of the potential harm, the imminence of the potential harm, the likelihood that the potential harm will occur, the duration of the risk, the ability to mitigate the risk, and the impact on others in the campus community.
+The dean of student success (or designee) may initiate involuntary medical withdrawal from the college, of any student, for behavior that poses a significant risk of substantial harm to the health or safety of such student or others.
+The dean of student success will meet with the student, who will be given the opportunity to present information regarding the incident(s).
+If appropriate, the withdrawal determination will be made by the dean of student success and the vice-president for academic and student affairs (or designee) taking into consideration the nature and severity of the potential harm, the imminence of the potential harm, the likelihood that the potential harm will occur, the duration of the risk, the ability to mitigate the risk, and the impact on others in the campus community.
 This determination will be an individualized assessment of the ability of the student to function safely at the college, based on all documentation received.
 The college may require the student to undergo a medical evaluation by a licensed mental health professional of the college’s choosing and at the college’s cost.
-Students must sign a waiver for the mental health evaluator to provide detailed information to the SCC contracted mental health counselor and dean of students.
+Students must sign a waiver for the mental health evaluator to provide detailed information to the SCC contracted mental health counselor and dean of student students.

-If the medical evaluation and other documentation supports involuntary medical withdrawal, the student will receive notification via certified mail from the dean of students (or designees) stating the reasons for its determination.
+If the medical evaluation and other documentation supports involuntary medical withdrawal, the student will receive notification via certified mail from the dean of student success (or designees) stating the reasons for its determination.
 The student will also be informed of conditions that must be met for re-enrollment.
 Students may challenge the involuntary medical withdrawal by submitting a written appeal to the vice-president for academic and student affairs (or designee).
 The written appeal should include supporting documentation from a licensed medical or mental health professional.

 SCC expects students on a medical withdrawal to refrain from participating in any activities or utilizing any facilities on the SCC campus during the duration of their medical withdrawal.
-In addition, a student on a medical withdrawal must respond to outreach by the dean of students if requested to do so.
+In addition, a student on a medical withdrawal must respond to outreach by the dean of student success if requested to do so.
 Failure to comply with these requirements may jeopardize or delay a student’s re-enrollment from the medical withdrawal.

 A student who has undergone involuntary medical withdrawal must engage the re-enrollment process from an involuntary medical withdrawal as stated in this policy.
 The college may require the student to undergo a medical evaluation by a licensed mental health professional of the college’s choosing.
-The student must sign a waiver allowing the mental health evaluator to provide detailed information to the SCC contracted mental health counselor and dean of students.
+The student must sign a waiver allowing the mental health evaluator to provide detailed information to the SCC contracted mental health counselor and dean of student success.
 A medical withdrawal is not necessarily considered a disciplinary action.

 Students must complete all parts of the following re-enrollment procedures:

-Approval for re-enrollment from an involuntary medical withdrawal will be communicated in a certified letter from the dean of students (or designee) to the student’s home address.
+Approval for re-enrollment from an involuntary medical withdrawal will be communicated in a certified letter from the dean of student success (or designee) to the student’s home address.
 It is the student’s responsibility to keep the college updated with current contact information.
 Approval notification will outline any ongoing conditions that must be met for continued re-enrollment as well as any necessary directives.